Universal Japanese Motorcycle: History

 The term UJM appeared as early as 1976 in a Cycle magazine review of the Kawasaki Z650.
 The term "universal" arose from the fact that during the 1970s, the Japanese "big four" (Honda, Kawasaki, Suzuki, and Yamaha) all produced very similar designs.

-The UJM was a general-purpose road bike, and the style went into decline in late 1980s and early 1990s with the segmentation of the market and the development of niche products, such as sport, dual-sport, touring, sport touring, café racers, and cruisers.
+The UJM was a general-purpose road bike, and the style went into decline in the early to mid 1980s with the segmentation of the market and the development of niche products, such as sport, dual-sport, touring, sport touring, café racers, and cruisers.
 Honda sold about 400,000 CB750s, and the model run ended in 2003 with the Nighthawk.